FC Edmonton: Canadian Premier League and ownership struggles (2018–2022)

 FC Edmonton celebrates a goal by Julian Ulbricht, their only goal in a 1–3 loss to HFX Wanderers FC on 30 April 2022 in Halifax.

 On June 5, 2018, it was announced that the newly formed Canadian Premier League had approved the city of Edmonton for a professional club to compete in the league.
 Three days later, FC Edmonton announced their return to professional soccer.
 As well as confirming their place in the league for the 2019 season, the club revealed a new crest and branding.
 On July 3, the club named former assistant coach and academy technical director Jeff Paulus as the new head coach.
 The club finished fourth out of seven teams in the inaugural CPL season.

 Following a last-place finish in the 2020 season, Jeff Paulus resigned as head coach and general manager.
 On November 2, 2020, Eric Newendorp was named club president and general manager.

 FC Edmonton struggled again on the pitch in 2021 with new head coach Alan Koch, finishing seventh of eight and consistently drawing crowds of fewer than 1,000 people.
 On December 31, 2021, the league announced that it had taken over operations of the club from the Faths, with an aim to find a new ownership group.

 On February 8, 2022, it was announced that club president Eric Newendorp had left the club and was replaced by former Edmonton Oilers executive Jeff Harrop.
-The majority of Edmonton's roster in 2022 was players on loan from other CPL clubs.
+The majority of Edmonton's roster in 2022 were players on loan from other CPL clubs.
 The team finished the season in last place, recording just 4 wins in 28 matches.
 Following the season the CPL terminated the Fath Group's rights to operate the team in the CPL and said that the league will not operate a team in the Edmonton market for the 2023 season.